abapGit/CI/README.md

 - purge (uninstall)

 If there is any error in these steps abapGit CI will indicate that.

+**0) Update abapGit repo
+Run report ZABAPGIT_CI_UPDATE_ABAPGIT

-There are currently two possibilities to run abapGit CI
+There are currently two possibilities to run abapGit CI:

 **1) Report ZABAPGIT_CI**
 ![abapGit CI results](/img/ZABAPGIT_CI_result.png)